 We have exclusive £75 cashback on its ADSL unlimited package (10Mbps average speed) until 29th October while unlimited fibre extra package (66Mbps average speed) also includes £70 cashback and free fibre installation.

-Fixed price guaranteed for 18 months so there is no mid-contract price rise.
+Fixed price guaranteed for entire length of contract so there is no mid-contract price rise.
 High speed Hub One WiFi is also included.

-There is £30 prepaid Mastercard + a choice of tech gift on their BT Superfast Fibre package which comes with 50Mb average download speed, Smart Hub, free weekend UK calls, BT WiFi, 200GB cloud and Virus Protect for a monthly price of £31.99 a month, including line rental. £50 M&S voucher & £60 prepaid Mastercard applies to this package.
+BT Superfast Fibre package comes with 50Mb average download speed, Smart Hub, free weekend UK calls, BT WiFi, 200GB cloud and Virus Protect for a monthly price of £31.99 a month, including line rental. £50 M&S voucher & £60 prepaid Mastercard applies to this package.

-The faster Superfast Fibre 2 package (67Mb average speed) includes the tech gift with £60 prepaid Mastercard plus all the benefits that Superfast Fibre applies to this plan as well.
+The faster Superfast Fibre 2 package (67Mb average speed) includes £80 prepaid Mastercard and £50 M&S voucher while all the benefits that Superfast Fibre applies to this plan as well.

-Tech giveaway is also available on BT TV & broadband bundles which include 3 months free BT Sport with prices starting from £31.99 a month.
+The latest voucher offer also applies to BT TV & broadband bundles which come with 3 months free BT Sport with prices starting from £34.99 a month.

 With the cheapest Vodafone fibre broadband, also get free installation.

 Vodafone fibre broadband (35 / 63Mb average speed) start from just £23 a month with F-secure anti-virus free for 6 months.
 All deals include Guaranteed minimum speed (or money off) and totally unlimited usage.

 Virgin Media have an exclusive £75 bill credit and free setup (worth £35) on M50 fibre broadband and weekend calls for a limited time.
 This dual plan includes fibre broadband of 54Mbps average speed, inclusive weekend UK calls and free Virgin Media HUb 3.0 WiFi router.